I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 These are the most common dehydrators and are generally very affordable.

-They have trays which stack on top of each other.
-The trays have holes in them so air can flow through.
+They have trays that stack on top of each other.
+The trays have holes in them so air can flow through them.
 A center hole serves as a channel to ensure air gets to all of the trays.

-The heating device and fan are either located at the top or the bottom.
+The heating device and fan are located at the top or the bottom.

 Pros